-Finding the perfect FTM haircut is more than just about aesthetics—it's a crucial part of expressing your identity and feeling confident in your own skin.
+Finding the perfect FTM haircut is more than aesthetics — it's a crucial part of expressing your identity and feeling confident in your own skin.

 Introduction to FTM Hairstyles

-FTM hairstyles are more than just a way to change your look—they're a powerful tool for shaping your self-image and expressing your true identity.
-The right haircut can help create a masculine appearance, boost your confidence, and even ease feelings of gender dysphoria.
+FTM hairstyles are a powerful tool for shaping your self-image and expressing your true identity.
+The right haircut can create a masculine appearance, boost confidence, and ease feelings of gender dysphoria.

-When searching for the perfect FTM hairstyle, it's important to consider your face shape, personal style, and the kind of look you want to achieve.
-Whether you're drawn to a classic buzz cut, a bold pompadour, or a modern short hair style, there are endless ideas to help you feel good about your appearance.
+When choosing your hairstyle, consider your face shape, personal style, and the kind of look you want.
+Whether it's a classic buzz cut, a bold pompadour, or a modern fade — the right FTM haircut can help you pass more easily and feel more like yourself.

 🔲 Round Face

-A haircut with sharp angles or texture—like a pixie cut or fade—can create the illusion of a slimmer profile.
+Sharp angles or texture — like a pixie cut or fade — creates the illusion of a slimmer, more angular profile.

 ⬭ Oval Face

-You have the flexibility to try a variety of styles, from a sleek man bun to a short, faded cut.
+Flexibility to try many styles — from a sleek man bun to a short faded cut.
+Most haircuts work well.

 "I Woke Up Like This"